yuvadm/geshem.space/README.md

-# Raindar Mapbox
+# Geshem

-A rain radar clone for Mapbox GL, see it live at: [http://geshem.space](http://geshem.space)
+A rain radar clone running on Mapbox GL, see it live at: [http://geshem.space](http://geshem.space)

 ## Dev